Meet The Blue dragon team

 Jade Alicandro Mace practices community and clinical herbalism in the rolling hills of western Massachusetts.
-She started studying herbs formally in 2005- coming from a background in botany- and has been intertwined with them ever since.
-She has a background rich in Chinese Medicine, Ayurveda and Western Herbalism in the Vitalist and Wise Woman Traditions, and brings this diversity and breadth of knowledge to her teaching and clinical practice.
+Starting a foundation in botany, Jade began her formal herb studies in 2005.
+She has a varied background, rich in Chinese Medicine, Ayurveda and Western Herbalism in the Vitalist and Wise Woman Traditions, and brings this diversity and breadth of knowledge to her teaching and clinical practice.
 Her work as an herbalist revolves around self and community empowerment, equal access, community resilience, promoting local and plant-based healthcare, and the sharing and spreading of herbal knowledge.

-Jade teaches herbalism avidly throughout New England, and leads an 8-month apprenticeship and seasonal class series in bioregional herbalism.
+Jade teaches herbalism throughout New England, and leads an 8-month apprenticeship and seasonal class series in bioregional herbalism.
 She has also been an herbal educator with Herb Pharm since 2015.
-Jade sees folks in her clinical practice for consultations, both in her private practice and the Blue Dragon Community Herbal Clinic in Greenfield, MA, a clinic she co-founded in 2012 dedicated to affordable herbal care.
+In her clinical practice, Jade offers consultations in both her private practice and at the Blue Dragon (whose clinic she helped found in 2012 as a space dedicated to affordable herbal care).
 Her writings have been published in the Journal of the Northeast Herbal Association (NEHA), the Herbstalk blog, Birthing Mama online holistic pregnancy program, and the Birth Institute's Birth Wisdom Blog.